Fatima Masumeh Shrine: Early

-Since the beginning of Qom's history in the 7th century, the city has been associated with Shi'ism and set apart from the Sunni caliphate.
-Many Shi'i hadiths referred to Qom as a "place of refuge for believers," calling it a deeply religious place.
-After Fatima Masumeh's death in Qom and the construction of her Shrine, scholars began to gather in Qom and the city gained its reputation for religious learning.
+Since the beginning of Qom's history in the 7th century, the city has been associated with Shia Islam and set apart from the Sunni caliphate.
+Many Shia hadiths referred to Qom as a "place of refuge for believers," calling it a deeply religious place.
+After Fatima Masumeh's death in Qom and the construction of her Shrine, scholars moved to Qom and the city gained its reputation for religious learning.
 Today, Qom is still noted for its religious seminaries and organizations.

-Fatima Masumeh died in Qom in as she travelled to join her brother, Imam Ali al-Rida in Khorasan.
-The caravan she travelled in was attacked in Saveh by the Abbasid agents, and 23 of Fatima Masumeh's family and friends were killed (Jaffer).
-Fatima Masumeh was then reportedly poisoned by a woman from the enemies, fell ill, and asked to be taken to Qom, where she died.
+Fatima Masumeh died in Qom in as she travelled to join her brother, Imam Reza in Khorasan.
+The caravan she travelled in was attacked in the then-Sunni town of Saveh by Abbasid agents, and 23 of Fatima Masumeh's family and friends were killed (Jaffer).
+Fatima Masumeh was then reportedly poisoned by a woman from the enemies, fell ill, and asked to be taken to nearby Shia town of Qom, where she died.
 Fatima Masumeh's host in Qom buried her in his plot of land.

 The style of Fatima Masumeh's Shrine has developed over many centuries.
 At first, her tomb was covered with a bamboo canopy.
-Fifty years later, this was replaced by a more durable domed building, at the request of the daughter of Imam Muhammad at-Taqī, Sayyida Zaynab.
+Fifty years later, this was replaced by a more durable domed building, at the request of the daughter of Imam Muhammad al-Taqi, Sayyida Zaynab.
 The family of Sayyida Zainab later added a further two domes to the Shrine.